 - 1 teaspoon each coconut chips, cashew pieces and raisins.
 I used frozen coconut chips, defrosted.

 - 2 tablespoon jaggery

 - 1 tablespoon dry tamarind pods, soaked in warm water and pulp extracted

 - Grind together the dry roasted coconut flakes, sesame seeds and the peanuts.
+I use a coffee grinder (dry grinder) that I use specifically for spices.
 Add the coriander and cumin seed powders to it and set aside.

 - Heat the oil over medium heat.
 Add the fenugreek seeds, mustard seeds, cumin seeds and curry leaves.
 When the mustard seeds start spluttering, add the asafetida powder, give a quick stir and add the hot peppers , the diced green pepper and salt.
 Turn the heat to low and stir fry the peppers for 3 to 4 minutes.
 I like the peppers with a slight crunch.
 If you like it very soft, fry them another 3 minutes or so.

-- Add the turmeric powder, the kala /goada masala, the powdered coconut mixture, water, coconut chips, cashew pieces, and raisins.
-Stir and let the mixture cook for a couple of minutes.
+- Add the turmeric powder, the kala /goda masala, the powdered coconut mixture, water, coconut chips, cashew pieces, and raisins.
+Stir and let the mixture toast for a couple of minutes.
 Add the jaggery and the tamarind pulp and let the mixture simmer until the jaggery is melted and the flavors assimilate, 2 to 3 minutes.

 - Remove from heat and serve with chappatis, puris and/ or rice and dal.